 Edinburgh is Scotland's economic capital and, outside London, the strongest major city economy in the UK.
-But business conditions throughout the UK will be challenging for the next few years, with the economy as whole expected to be in recession or growing slowly until 2026 at earliest.
+But business conditions throughout the UK are challenging and will remain so for the next few years, with the economy as whole expected to be in recession or growing slowly until 2026 at earliest.

-Businesses across Edinburgh are already struggling with increased costs of trading - with inflation and interest rate increases hitting the cost of supplies, wages, energy, and borrowing.
+Businesses across Edinburgh are already struggling with increased costs of trading - with inflation and interest rate increases hitting the cost of supplies. wages, energy, and borrowing.
 All these pressures are particularly challenging for sectors of the economy, like tourism and hospitality, which are still recovering from the impacts of the Covid pandemic.